Dublin Airport

 North Runway

-Dublin Airport Authority (daa) is operating unauthorized departure routes from the North Runway, in clear breach of its 2007 planning permission.
-Aircraft are now executing turns at only 400 feet above ground level, leading to a 335% increase in the number of people directly overflown—well beyond the areas originally assessed during the planning process.
+Dublin Airport Authority is operating departure routes from the North Runway that do not comply with its 2007 planning permission.
+Aircraft are executing turns at approximately 400 feet above ground level, resulting in a 335% increase in the number of households directly overflown compared to what was assessed during the planning process.

-While this site started out as a way to explain how the technical aviation problems with the North Runway could be fixed, it has become ever more apparent that the underlying problem is not technical.
+This site began as a way to explain how the technical aviation problems with the North Runway could be fixed — and those solutions remain available.
+However, it has become clear that the obstacle to resolution is not technical.
+Technically feasible solutions have been proposed since 2023 and are documented in detail on this site and in our YouTube video.

 How to fix the problem